AshisPadhi/akp-python-app/README.md

-# akp-python-app
-sample python app to test ci/cd using GitHub workflow
+python sample app to test ci/cd using github actions